 Do you have a sunny area that would look spectacular decked out in a pastel floral carpet?
 Or are you by the sea, where salt-tolerant plants are essential?

-Give Virginia stock a place in your garden this summer.
+Give Virginia stock a place in your outdoor living space year.
 You’ll be glad you extended the invitation!

-If you’d like to share your experience with this prolific annual flower, please add your comments below.
+If you’d like to share your experience with this prolific annual flower, please use the comments section below.